longphu753951/meowpet/meowpet-backend/README.md

-## Use profile

-application-{profile}.yaml
-applecation-{profile}.properties

-profile = dev, test, pre, prod , rel
+### BUILD CONTAINER FOR POSTGRESQL AND SPRING BOOT WITH DATABASE

-how to build container for postgresql:
+## How to build container for postgresql:
 ```sh
 docker run --rm -d \
 --name postgresql-petpal-container \